-- The #mdn channel on IRC offers a resource where you can talk to our writing community and get their advice, or recruit help with the production of or maintenance of your content.
+- The MDN Web Docs chat room offers a resource where you can talk to our writing community and get their advice, or recruit help with the production of or maintenance of your content.

 - Because we have contributors all over the world, there's always someone around, watching for problems and fixing them.